Power-Platform-Samples/Power-Platform-Timed-Survey/Power Apps Survey Solution/README.md

 SubmitForm(EditForm1) And Navigate(Screen2, ScreenTransition.Cover)
 ```

-The code above to submit the form immediately the button is clicked and direct us to the success screen we created earlier.
+The code above submits the form immediately the button is clicked and direct us to the success screen we created earlier.
 Our screen should look like the one in the image below.

 ![](/Images/powerapps-8.PNG)